All in One View

 MoSCoW

-MoSCoW is a lightweight technique for prioritizing work typically done in the sprint planning meeting.
-This meeting’s focus is on the next software release/sprint.
+MoSCoW is a lightweight technique for prioritizing work, typically done in the sprint planning meeting with a focus on the next release/sprint:

 Scrumban